Bala, Gwynedd: Attractions

-The Afon Tryweryn, a river fed from Llyn Celyn which runs through Bala, is world-famous for its white water kayaking.
+Afon Tryweryn, a river fed from Llyn Celyn which runs through Bala, is world-famous for its white water kayaking.
 International governing bodies, the International Canoe Federation, the European Canoe Union and the British Canoe Union all hold national and international events there.
 The Canolfan Tryweryn National Whitewater Centre has its home in Bala.
 There are at least three local campsites that cater for the influx of canoeists from many parts of the world.

 An annual music festival known as 'Wa Bala' is also held in the town.
 The venue hosts local Welsh bands and is similar in format to Dolgellau's Sesiwn Fawr.

 Nearby are the mountains Aran Fawddwy and Arenig Fawr.

 Coleg y Bala is at the top of the hill on the road towards Llyn Celyn.
 The Victoria Hall is a small old cinema, that had been a community hall.
-There are several chapels: notably Capel Mawr and Capel Bach.
+There are several chapels, notably Capel Mawr and Capel Bach.
 The livestock market on Arenig Street is still going strong.
 Bro Eryl estate was built just after World War II.
 Mary Jones World, a heritage centre about Mary Jones and her Bible is located just outside the town in nearby Llanycil.
+Caerau Gardens, near Bala, ranks as "the highest garden open to the public in North Wales".

 Bala Town Hall, which now operates as a restaurant, dates back to circa 1800.